Does Medicare Cover Depression Screenings?

 - ACP Internist.
 (2012, March).
 Medicare pays for annual depression screening.
 Retrieved from https://acpinternist.org/archives/2012/03/tips.htm

 - Centers for Medicare & Medicaid Services.
 (2011, October 14).
 Decision Memo for Screening for Depression in Adults (CAG-00425N).
 Retrieved from https://www.cms.gov/medicare-coverage-database/view/ncacal-decision-memo.aspx?proposed=N&NCAId=251

 - American Psychiatric Association. (n.d.).
 What is Depression?
 Retrieved from https://www.psychiatry.org/patients-families/depression/what-is-depression

 - Medicare.gov. (n.d.).
-Depression screenings.
-Retrieved from https://www.medicare.gov/coverage/depression-screenings
+Depression screening.
+Retrieved from https://www.medicare.gov/coverage/depression-screening

 - Medicare.gov. (n.d.).
 Mental health care (outpatient).
 Retrieved from https://www.medicare.gov/coverage/mental-health-care-outpatient

 Calling this number connects you to one of our trusted partners.

 If you're interested in help navigating your options, a representative will provide you with a free, no-obligation consultation.